tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 extensions required to support network slicing may be defined in other documents, and are outside the scope of this document.

-The instantiation of a NRP Policy may need to be automated.
-Multiple options are possible to facilitate automation of distribution of a NRP Policy to capable devices.
+The instantiation of an NRP Policy may need to be automated.
+Multiple options are possible to facilitate automation of distribution of an NRP Policy to capable devices.

 For example, a YANG data model for the NRP Policy may be